Blood Rage (1987)

 The doctor and her bohunk assistant, whom I assume she’s sleeping with and who I kept expecting to start eating the decorative corn on Maddy’s door, show up to search for Todd, armed with a tranquilizer gun.
 Speaking of this infamous gun, there’s a wild inconsistency.
 The gun is clearly black with a long barrel, yet later when Terry picks it up, it’s become a silver revolver deal.
 Unless they had a spare, bullet-based gun, this makes absolutely no sense.
 While the doctor heads into the woods, he takes a minute to get high, which apparently works instantaneously since his eyes are half-closed the moment he tokes up.
 Terry shoves the machete through his tummy and takes a long, satisfying drag on the joint.
-The doctor gets an outstanding death scene, with the gruesome effect of being cut in half and her entrails pouring out of her upper torso.
+The doctor gets an outstanding death scene, with a gruesome effect of being cut in half and her entrails pouring out of her upper torso.
 Her separated legs flail about nearby.

 Terry has a weird aversion to sex and alcohol, although his use of marijuana either makes him open-minded or a hypocrite.
 A new gal pal claims her major is “partying,” but all Terry wants to do is watch the boob tube, just not hers.
 Maddy pours herself a giant glass of wine and fusses about her apartment, cleaning and scrubbing to distract herself from the news of her mad son’s escape.
 Karen runs into Todd, whose main difference in appearance is a disheveled mop of hair that looks like he applied too much Soul-Glo.
 She lays it out and tells “Terry” that “I want you to make love to me.”
 Todd reveals himself and claims he’s “never kissed a girl.
 You seem nice.”
 Rather than running off and calling the police, she just runs off.
 Why, you might ask?
 Get on the floor, eat your damn leftovers, and stop asking silly questions, stupid!

-After Maddy takes a little siesta on the bed, where she looks like Princess Leia if she let herself go...so you know, Carrie Fisher (sorry), she can’t get hold of Brad on the phone.
+After Maddy takes a little siesta on the bed, where she looks like Princess Leia if she let herself go...so you know, latter-day Carrie Fisher (sorry), she can’t get hold of Brad on the phone.
 Rather than simply walking the 5 minutes (or less) to his office, she calls the operator, whom she thinks can somehow do something.
 She proceeds in telling this poor lady her life story, including details about the pumpkin pie.
 She gets more and more hysterical, shrieking “Get me my BOYFRIEND!”
 Later, the operator appears to have hung up since she hears a dial tone, but I believe it’s just the operator screaming for this insane woman to stop.

 Terry continues his killing spree, simultaneously acting innocent with one of his mook, Brooklyn-based buddies, then finding a totally random assortment of kitchen aids that he uses to stab his pal in the neck.
 Covered in blood and ruining his Eddie Bauer polo, he gets to utter the film’s most famous bit of dialogue, “That’s not cranberry sauce.”
 There’s a knock on the door of a woman who’s been busy romancing Ed French’s character.
-I imagine her inner-monologue echoes Wayne Campbell’s simple statement: “If it’s a severed head, I’m going to be very upset.”
-It is indeed a severed head, I’m afraid, which is hanging in front of the door; viscera dribbling from French’s exposed, Styrofoam head.
+I imagine her inner-monologue echoing Wayne Campbell’s simple statement: “If it’s a severed head, I’m going to be very upset.”
+It is indeed a severed head, I’m afraid, which is hanging in front of the door; viscera dribbling from French’s exposed, Styrofoam skull.